If you want to get real results from SEO you’re going to need to arm yourself with the best tools.

 As well as specifics of their backlinks, like the anchor text and the source:

 Highly recommended, and does much more than what I’ve shown you here, too.
-You’ve got nothing to lose for free, right?
+You’ve got nothing to lose to try out the free trial and see for yourself the benefits of investing in this tool.

 “I find myself using SEMrush almost every day.
 Whenever I meet potential clients, I can give them a snapshot of how their site is performing in search within minutes.